Previously : IndusSoft

 Handing foreign characters on server side

-By default Syncrify server uses UTF-8 to handle characters, which covers most languages in the world and therefore, you should not have to do anything.
+By default Syncrify server inherits the character set from the operating system.
+Therefore, you should not have to do anything if the operating system is set up correctly.
 However, if things are not working as expected, try putting the following lines in $INSTALL_DIR\config\server.properties file:

-It is very important that environment variable $LANG is setup correctly on your Linux machine.
+It is very important that environment variable $LANG is setup correctly on your Linux, Unix and BSD machines.
 If the value of $LANG is not correctly setup, the OS won't read file names correctly and you will end-up getting error messages in Syncrify.

 The value for $LANG gets set when machine boots.
 However, if Syncrify gets launched before the script that sets $LANG is invoked, Syncrify won't know about this value.
 Therefore, we recommend you set the value for $LANG in the script that starts up Syncrify.
 This is done by adding the following line to the launch script.